laiminhkiet7522/laiminhkiet7522/README.md

-# Minh Kiet's GitHub Profile 🚀
+# Lai Minh Kiet's GitHub Profile 🚀

-Welcome to my GitHub playground! 👋 I'm Minh Kiet, a passionate full-stack developer who loves to turn ideas into reality through code.
+Welcome to my GitHub playground! 👋 I'm Kiet, a passionate full-stack developer who loves to turn ideas into reality through code.
 Feel free to explore my repositories, projects, and contributions.
 Don't forget to star your favorites! ⭐️

 ## 🚀 Quick Overview

-- 🔭 I work as a Full Stack Developer.
+- 🔭 I work as a Backend Developer.
 - 👯 I’m looking to collaborate on open source projects or interesting ideas.
 - 💬 Ask me about anything!
 I'm happy to help.